dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q06.md

 # BEGIN SOLUTION

-# END SOLUTION

-# END SUBPROB

-:::: responsebox
-4in There are several correct approaches to this problem.
+There are several correct approaches to this problem.
 The simplest one comes from using the definition of conditional probability to write
 $$\begin{aligned}
             P(\overline{A}|(A \cup B)) &= \dfrac{P(\overline{A}\cap (A \cup B))}{P(A \cup B)}.\\